boettiger-lab/cng-python/README.md

 Make sure geometries are valid and in the desired projection (e.g. EPSG:4326) first.

- - `set_secrets()` Helper utility to read/write from S3 buckets.
+ - `set_secrets()` Helper utility for ibis / duckdb to read/write from S3 buckets.
 Particularly convenient for working with local minio buckets on Cirrus. duckdb S3 can read but not write to data.source.coop S3 at this time.

 - Some pydeck helpers, from gbif hex maps